-You know when your baked goods are just so perfectly golden brown?
-And they have that gorgeous glossy finish that you just can’t resist?
-That’s created by an egg wash.
+You know when baked goods are oh so perfectly golden brown?
+And they have that gorgeous glossy finish that’s irresistible?
+You are probably seeing an egg wash.

-It’s particularly ideal for sealing pie crusts together because it’s so dense and holds so well.
-All you need are just a few simple supplies that you likely already have around you house.
+It’s particularly ideal for sealing pie crusts together because it holds the crusts together easily – like glue!
+All you need are a few simple supplies that you likely already have around you house.

-Whip it.
+So now you whip it.
 Whip it good.
 Once you are finished your Egg Wash will be a gorgeous lemon yellow!
 I always use mine immediately.
 It’s so fast to make, that you can create it at the last minute right before you pop your pie or rolls in the oven.
 Egg Wash is not something you will want to keep in your fridge.

 Whenever you are ready to use your Egg Wash, grab a basting brush and add a thin layer to the surface of your dough or pastry crust.
 Immediately put the item in the oven while the Egg Wash is still wet.

 Sometimes after I baste my dough or pastry crust with egg wash, I add a little sprinkle of sugar or salt – depending on whether the item is sweet or savory.
 It’s the perfect way for these toppings to stick!
 So what is your favorite way to Make Egg Wash?
 Tell us in the comments.Print

 Let’s Stay Friends!